Purpose and organisation

 - For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic and reputational risk issues.

-Branches also have a decision-making committee for their lending activities: the Local Credit Committee.
+Banking entities also have a decision-making committee for their lending activities: the Local Credit Committee.
 This local credit committee decides on loans under the responsibility of the local Managing Director within delegated credit approval limits.
 This committee also monitors the credit risks of the local credit portfolio and monitors alignment with relevant credit risk policies.